Get a Pennsylvania Medical Marijuana Card

 I live in another state, can I apply?

-To register for the program in Pennsylvania, you must be a resident of the state.
+No, to register for the Pennsylvania medical marijuana program, you must be a resident of the state.

 Can I use medical marijuana anywhere in Pennsylvania?